EpistasisLab/Aliro/examples/Calinski-Harabasz/README.md

 ## Results

-The following are the results of running the code on MATLAB R2015b - your results may vary, but the trends should remain: The ideal number of clusters is 3, and Gaussian mixture models perform poorly on this dataset.
+The following are the results of running the code on MATLAB R2015b - your results may vary, but the trends should remain: The ideal number of clusters is 3.

 | algorithm      | k | CH          |
 |----------------|---|-------------|